So you can't decide between Astra vs OceanWP, right? We don't blame you!

 - Ocean Popup Login

 - WPForms Lite

 You can see how Astra performs better in both phases.
 In speed and performance, it's clear that Astra outperforms OceanWP.
-However, OceanWP comes with a feature allowing users to toggle certain scripts and styles to reduce its weight, thus potentially improving its performance.

 A theme truly gives you flexibility if it comes with tons of developer features, allowing you to further extend it or implement specific additional features that you want.